 Still feeling a little bit blurry headed after the 17th May Celebrations in Norway the day before (which, by the way was fab!)
 I struggled to comprehend the news that I had just received on the phone.
 The surgeon, that I had met with just a week earlier, had just called to let me know the results of my gastroscopy.
 All biopsies, apart from one, had come back normal.
-The news I didn’t want to hear was that one of them was showing signet cell carcinoma.
+The news I didn’t want to hear was that one of them was showing signet ring cell carcinoma.
 Fuck.

 The strangest thing is that I remained calm as he spoke to me; I didn’t even cry for a while afterwards.
 I simply couldn’t.
 I felt numb and confused.
 The surgeon suggested that I talk over the news with my family, and advised me to call him again as soon as possible to schedule my total gastrectomy (sooner than I had hoped to do so).
-This means no summer trip to England, no Engagement party with my family and friends, and no trip to Amsterdam.
+This could mean no summer trip to England, no Engagement party with my family and friends, and no trip to Amsterdam.
 For now, all (fun) future plans are on hold.

 So what did I do?
 Well, after breaking the news to B and my family, I poured myself a very generous glass of wine, ate a large slice of cake (leftovers from the 17th) and had a good, long chinwag with one of my close friends. ❤